 - Ensure that your knowledge of parental leave options for fathers is up to date.
 Practice indicates numerous errors in this area. - The work-life balance directive will influence the changes in the Labour Code. - Analyse your procedures and forms associated with parental leave sharing.
-If you do not have such procedures yet, it is worth preparing them. - Together with the HR department, outline the procedures and processes in a way that is understandable for parents.
-We recommend that separate instructions for mums and dads should be created, because their paths of completing formalities may differ. - If mums approach you directly with questions about formalities, let them know about the various options for using leave.
-Do not assume that the woman will take full 52-weeks leave up front.
+If you do not have such procedures yet, it is worth preparing them. - Together with the HR department, outline the procedures and processes in a way that is formalities may differ. - If mums approach you directly with questions about formalities, let them know about the front.